In English

 Rua da Aurora and Museu de Arte Moderna

-In the Boa Vista neighborhood, which is next to São José, the iconic Rua da Aurora (Aurora Street) is home to very nice colorful houses, which you might have seen depicted in photos of Recife.
+In the Boa Vista neighborhood, adjacent to São José, you’ll find the iconic Rua da Aurora (Aurora Street), famous for its colorful, photogenic houses that are often featured in images of Recife.

-You’ll also find there the Modern Art Museum called Museu de Arte Moderna Aloísio Magalhães – Mamam.
-Housed in an old 19th century mansion, it hosts exhibitions of modern and contemporary art.
+Here you’ll also come across the Museu de Arte Moderna Aloísio Magalhães (MAMAM), Recife’s Modern Art Museum.
+Located in a charming 19th-century mansion, it hosts exhibitions of modern and contemporary art.

 Address: Rua da Aurora, 265, Boa Vista